 Yesterday, I pulled into the driveway after a long day at work and my daughter came running out to my van.
 She flung open the driver’s side door and before I could barely say hello, she put her arms around my neck saying, “I missed you so much.
 I thought of you all day.
 Did you know that the note you put in my desk at orientation I still have there?
 I read it every day and think about you.”

 You see, at her classroom orientation, all the parents were asked to sit at our child’s desk.
 While sitting at Adeline’s desk, I tore out a piece of notebook paper and wrote her a little note that said that I loved her.
 It took just a few seconds and I hoped would make her smile the next day when she found it.
+It was literally just a little, cute tip I read in the ex factor guide and wanted to try once.

 It actually has made her smile every day.